Executive Director and Farm Director

 Having gone through the program as both a Level 1 Youth Intern and Crew Leader, Crystal has experienced the LEAF Project at two very different levels.
 This year she is able to use her unique understanding of the program to portray LEAF's story to the public through social media and other communication outlets.
 Crystal is currently a rising Junior at Temple University, studying Management Information Systems.
 She loves working for LEAF in this position because she is able to extend her awareness of everything she has learned from the program to people within the community.

 Two very important roles in the LEAF Project are the Crew Leader and Assistant Crew Leader positions.
 They have the most interaction with the youth and are really the glue that holds the program together.
-Farm Crew members play a different, yet essential role in the program.
-They perform the most farm tasks and excellently carry out day-to-day farm maintenance, in addition to leading youth in agriculture tasks.
 Most of the leadership team has experienced the program as a Level 1 Youth Intern and has chosen to come back this year in a more challenging position.
 With these positions, these individuals are able to further develop their leadership skills.
 We are lucky to have such an amazing bunch.